Spamagnet/SeedPlayerRename/README.md

 # SeedPlayerRename

 Utility to rename audio files for use in the SeedPlayer.

+Notes

-It will only do a single language set at a time.
+ - It will only do a single language set at a time.
+ - It will not overwrite files in the target directory.

+## How to use

+Download the SPRenamer.exe.

+1. SPRenamer.exe
+	- With no parameters - it will prompt for source and target directories
+1. SPRenamer.exe help
+	- Will display some usage info
+1. SPRenamer.exe version
+	- Will display the version of the utility
+1. SPRenamer.exe SOURCEDIR TARGETDIR
+	- Will copy/transform the contents of the SOURCEDIR into the TARGETDIR

 ## Overview

-Given source and target folders
-If not present, create individual book folders with strict 001 to 999 book prefixes in the target folder.
-Copy all the source files into their respective book folders, renaming with strict 001 to 999 chapter prefixes.
+Given source and target folders.
+If not present, create individual book folders with strict `001` to `999` book prefixes in the target folder.
+Copy all the source files into their respective book folders, renaming with strict `001` to `999` chapter prefixes.

 So, in Somali, the mapping would be: